Unbiased Review of Luxury Vinyl Brands: everything you need to know

 Their stance on VOCs and phthalates: This Lowe’s flooring is Greenguard certified and free of formaldehyde and phthalates.
 It’s good seeing some of the major retailers’ big brands taking steps against indoor air pollution.

 This is the #1 brand on BuildDirect’s website.
 It’s a wide-ranging brand but generally very good quality.
 The high-end is nearly 9mm thick, has a 28mil wear layer, and an eco-friendly foam layer.
 Even their most budget-friendly products don’t go below a 10mil wear layer.
 Also, all of their floors are FloorScore certified for low VOCs.
 I believe this is a private labeled brand (multiple manufacturers put it under this name), and it has very inexpensive luxury vinyl for the level of quality.
-You can click here to see vinyl tile in the Vesdura brand that I’ve pre-selected to have high-quality features (full disclosure: I get a small commission from Builddirect, but it doesn’t change what you pay).

 Their stance on VOCs and phthalates: I’m unable to find this companies stance on VOCs/phthalates since they are private labeled; however, they are sold by BuildDirect and BuildDirect verifies that all of their floors meet California’s CARB II standard, which is strict for indoor pollution (but doesn’t necessarily guarantee no phthalates).